FireFather/ivanhoe/README.md

 for more info...
 http://users.telenet.be/chesslogik/ivanhoe.htm

-Compile it yourself using the included project files, or check the 'Release' & 'x64/Release' sub-directories for pre-compiled binaries.
+Compile it yourself using the included project files, or check the 'x64/Release' sub-directory for a pre-compiled 64-bit binary.

 Enjoy this fantastic and historic chess engine!